 1. Purpose of policy

-1.1 The following policy is intended to set out the process for the conduct of elections for membership of Council in accordance with Division 3A, Section 15 and Section 20A of the University of the Sunshine Coast Act 1998 (Qld)
+1.1 The following policy is required for the conduct of elections for membership of Council in accordance with the University of the Sunshine Coast Act 1998 (Qld).

 2. Policy scope and application

-2.1 This policy applies to members of the University’s full-time and part-time academic staff, members of the University’s full-time and part-time general staff, and to all students of the University.
+2.1 This policy applies to members of full-time and part-time academic staff, members of full-time and part-time general staff, and to all students.

 Please refer to the University’s Glossary of Terms for policies and procedures.
 Terms and definitions identified below are specific to this policy and are critical to its effectiveness: